-Destination dining in America’s Fort Café bring the fresh produce, often including heritage vegetables, straight to guest plates along with a Fort Ticonderoga story.
+Destination dining in America’s Fort Café brings fresh produce, often including heritage vegetables, straight to guest plates along with a Fort Ticonderoga story.

 In 2015, Fort Ticonderoga began a heritage breeds program and began raising chicken to enhance the historic experience and provide necessary food for the soldiers’ menu.
 In 2017 Fort Ticonderoga acquired its first herd of cattle.
 With this major step, it is anticipated that this program will continue to grow, enhance the historic setting, and provide beef for the soldiers’ menu and future programs.
 The current program is a success, but we have many opportunities to build a transformative program in the years to come!

-The future fork to table program will also offer exciting destination dinning opportunities that connect the flavors and produce of our site with discovery of our story which will further enhance your tourism experience and help define the Adirondack region as a culinary hot-spot.
-The future plans include opening 2 unique destination dining restaurants which will feature items from our fork to table menu, locally produced beer, wine, and liquors – all combined in fresh creative recipes inspired by our international story and layers of history.
+The future farm-to-table program will also offer exciting destination dining opportunities that connect the flavors and produce of our site with the discovery of our story, which will further enhance your tourism experience and help define the Adirondack region as a culinary hot-spot.
+The plans include opening 2 unique destination dining restaurants which will feature items from our farm-to-table menu, locally produced beer, wine, and liquors – all combined in fresh creative recipes inspired by our international story and layers of history.

 Raising Beef, Lamb and Poultry is a tremendous opportunity for Fort Ticonderoga to expand its heritage breed program, create educational initiatives, enhance its historic landscape, and humanely raise the animals on lush pastures with natural grains and abstaining from growth hormones and antibiotics.
 A small portion of the future herd and flock will be culled each year so estate restaurants can serve premium cuts of meat.

 Supporting Community Agriculture in Vermont and New York